 and, with these hands, with my hands and my arms and my heart, steam, a tremor, a warmth, a poignance, it rises to my eyes ; I almost faint; oh,I want you; no formalities; the humble love, the beautiful projects, with late loves prepared so long, departures, renunciation, too bad the renunciation, my lover, if I want you; and I look at her pale flesh, harbinger of foolish joys, the one I would give to a dream.
 Our hands pull and push; I am back two steps; she comes to me; she puts her hands on my shoulders; and, dreamlike, she intoxicates me with her fairytale voice.

-Joyce published Dubliners, 15 short stories based on Dublin characters, in 1914.
-Two stories in particular stick out as early trials of stream of consciousness technique.
-Araby and Eveline.
-This extract is from Araby.
+Joyce published Dubliners, which includes fifteen short stories about Dublin characters, in 1914.
+Two stories in particular stick out as early trials of stream of consciousness technique, "Araby" and "Eveline."

 Her image accompanied me even in places the most hostile to romance.
 On Saturday evenings when my aunt went marketing I had to go to carry some of the parcels.
 We walked through the flaring streets, jostled by drunken men and bargaining women, amid the curses of labourers, the shrill litanies of shop-boys who stood on guard by the barrels of pigs' cheeks, the nasal chanting of street-singers, who sang a come-all-you about O'Donovan Rossa, or a ballad about the troubles in our native land.
 These noises converged in a single sensation of life for me: I imagined that I bore my chalice safely through a throng of foes.
 Her name sprang to my lips at moments in strange prayers and praises which I myself did not understand.
 My eyes were often full of tears (I could not tell why) and at times a flood from my heart seemed to pour itself out into my bosom.
 I thought little of the future.
 I did not know whether I would ever speak to her or not or, if I spoke to her, how I could tell her of my confused adoration.
 But my body was like a harp and her words and gestures were like fingers running upon the wires.

-Extract from A Portrait of the Artist as a Young Man
+An Excerpt From Joyce's A Portrait of the Artist as a Young Man:

 Her heart simple and wilful as a bird's heart?
 Towards dawn he awoke. what sweet music !
 His soul was all dewy wet.
 Over his limbs in sleep pale cool waves of light had passed.
 He lay still, as if his soul lay amid cool waters, conscious of faint sweet music.
 His mind was waking slowly to a tremulous morning knowledge, a morning inspiration.
 A spirit filled him, pure as the purest water, sweet as dew, moving as music.
 But how faintly it was inbreathed, how passionlessly, as if the seraphim themselves were breathing upon him !
 His soul was waking slowly, fearing to awake wholly.
 It was that windless hour of dawn when madness wakes and strange plants open to the light and the moth flies forth silently.
 An enchantment of the heart!
 The night had been enchanted.
 In a dream or vision he had known the ecstasy of seraphic life.
 Was it an instant of enchant- ment only or long hours and years and ages ?